Fair Hearings: How to Defend Your Rights (FAQ)

 - And, your rights during a fair hearing

-You have a constitutional right to a Fair Hearing if your public benefits are denied, reduced, or ended.
+You have a legal right to a Fair Hearing if your public benefits are denied, reduced, or ended.
 If the Office of Public Assistance (OPA) has made a decision about your public benefits that you think is unfair, against the rules, or factually wrong, you have the right to appeal that decision by asking for a Fair Hearing.

 What is a Fair Hearing?